JamesMcMahon/spring-boot-demo-modulith/slide-deck.md

 ---

-# Lending - Returns
+# Catalog - Book Added

+- Instead of direct availability checks against Catalog:
-- System sends an event when a book is returned
+    - Catalog now sends an event when books are created
-- This is an ideal use case for eventual consistency
-- Inventory listens for this event and increases availability atomically
+    - Inventory listens for this event and tracks the ISBNs
+- This approach is more complex, duplicates data, and is harder to follow
+- However, it achieves decoupling—a valuable trade-off for maintainability

 ---

-# Lending - Borrowing
+# Lending - Copy Borrowed

 - Challenging scenario because eventual consistency isn't appropriate
 - A direct call is perfect, as we need this to be atomic so other folks don't borrow the same copy